khessels/cms/README.md

 # upcomming features:

-Integrate a drag and drop interface to expand dynamic page use
+A drag and drop UI interface to expand dynamic page and ad form creation capabilities